Aikido Kokikai of Frederick County

 Tom Wildsmith is a second degree black belt and certified instructor in Kokikai Aikido.
 Tom started his aikido practice here at Aikido Kokikai of Frederick County, Maryland under the instruction of Sensei Bob McCann.
 Tom led the practice for several years after Sensei McCann moved from the area.
 He co-instructs all classes and leads the administration of the club.
-Professionally, Tom is an actuarial scientist at a major insurance company and currently serves in a leadership role for one of the professional societies in actuarial science.
+Professionally, Tom is an actuarial scientist at a major insurance company.

-Abhijit and Tom regularly attend national camps and seminars with Sensei Maruyama and other senior instructors in Kokikai Aikido
+Abhijit, Tom and Michael regularly attend national camps and seminars with Sensei Maruyama and other senior instructors in Kokikai Aikido.

 Please contact the instructors if you have questions or require further information about our programs